gedw99/goPocJsonSchemaForm/README.md

 ## How ?

+There are 3 ecxamples in https://github.com/gedw99/goPocJsonSchemaForm/tree/main/screens

+This is what the 2nd example looks like.

 These two files describe a Web form that that renders with full validation checking with HTMX.

 The data description: